joeyschoblaska/bookify/readme.md

 ## Syntax

-Supports basic Markdown (paragraphs, ul, ol, bold, italics, h1, h2, h3) and limited html (img).
+Supports basic Markdown (paragraphs, ul, ol, bold, italics, h1, h2, h3, tables) and limited html (img).
 You can also add divs with a class of "section-break" to immediately move to the next column, or "page-break" to immediately move to the next full page.

 ## TODO

 * nested lists
-* tables
+* tables with text centered within cells
 * set image width
 * images and headers that span the full page width
 * initial / "drop cap" letters